donders-research-data-management/rdm-ontology-di/doc/help/faq/access-shared-data.rst

 Access shared data
 ==================

+.. _faq-create-account-download-data:
-1.  **Why do I need to login / create an account to download published data?**
+1.  **Do I need to login / create an account to download published data?**

+    That depends on the type of data that you would like to access.

     The majority of data sets shared through the Donders Repository include data collected in human subjects.
 If the data is potentially identifiable - e.g. MRI data - these data are shared with restrictions to ensure the privacy of research participants.
 In line with privacy legislation, the Radboud University (security officer) and local ethical committee require that users of these data publications can be identified (e.g. in case of violation of a Data Use Agreement).
-Therefore, authentication in the Donders Repository is required to download these data sets.
+Therefore, potentially identifiable data are shared under a specific Data Use Agreement that requires authentication in the Donders Repository to download these data sets.

-    Downloading completely anonymized datasets and non-human / non-sensitive datasets published under an OpenDataCommons or CreativeCommons license, preferably does not require authentication.
-Developments to allow anonymous access to these data publications are currently ongoing.
-(Expected release: March 2019).
+    Downloading completely anonymized datasets and non-human / non-sensitive datasets published under an OpenDataCommons or CreativeCommons license or copyright agreement does not require authentication.

 .. _faq-orcid-permissions: